If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

 In a half hour session writing may not always be possible.
 Nevertheless, your child having to hand a pencil, scrap paper, colouring pencils, rubber and so on is good practice.
 More important, perhaps, if possible would be a little bit of space so that they can be up and active if required!
 Ideally, your child should work independently – just as they do in their regular Joy for Languages sessions.

 My other child is interested, too.
-Can they join in the online lesson?
+Can they join in the on-screen lesson?

 Yes, by all means, if you have another child at home then as long as your additional child is learning within the same session as your registered participant there will be no extra charge.
 In this case, it will be especially helpful if you could be the ‘referee’ to ensure ‘appropriate sharing and learning behaviour’ between the siblings!

 We hope that you already know that our tutors are excellent language teachers and that they will have already formed a good bond with your learner via their in-class sessions.
-However, we will be the first to say that online teaching is a brand new venture for us here at Joy for Languages.
-One that we are very much looking forward to, though.
-All the tutors are getting to grips with what is a completely new and technical way of delivering lessons and although I know everyone will do their very best, I think we all understand that technology can sometimes let us down………..
+We will also be the first to say that, in April, on-screen teaching was a brand new venture for us here at Joy for Languages.
+However, we’ve now successfully delivered more than 300 on-screen classes and we’ve been greatly heartened by the very positive feedback that we’ve received from parents and pupils alike to our on-screen programme.
+Nevertheless, this is still a new and technical way of delivering lessons and I think we all understand that technology can sometimes let us down………..
 Thank you all in advance for your patience and flexibility!

 Will my child know the other class attendees?